nsotres/WeatherApp/README.md

 WeatherApp
 ==========

-Weather Application- Graphical User Interface Project Programmed in Qt University of Illinois at Chicago
+Weather Application- Graphical User Interface Project Programmed in Qt<br>
+University of Illinois at Chicago<br>
 Designed for a standard Windows Tablet

 Author